- 6 Tbsp honey

-- 5 tablespoons lime juice (appox. the juice of 1 large lime)
+- 5 Tbsp lime juice (appox. the juice of 1 large lime)

 - 1 lb chicken, cooked and shredded (I used a rotisserie chicken or it is about 3 small chicken breasts)